oglimmer/fulgens/README.md

 Supported software
 ------------------

+###Build environments

-* maven build - local and within docker
+* maven

+Can be used to build locally or within a docker container.
+When doing a local build the -j JAVA_VERSION setting is respected.

+###Runtime environments

+* tomcat

+To run a web application a fresh Tomcat can be downloaded, extracted and started, it is also possible to start and run a Tomcat instance inside a docker container.
+Also an existing local Tomcat installation can be reused.

+###Databases

-* mysql - local and docker
+* mysql

+A MySQL database can be started and used inside a docker container or an existing local installation can be reused.

-* couchdb - local and docker
+* couchdb

-* tomcat - local, download, docker
+A CouchDB database can be started and used inside a docker container or an existing local installation can be reused.

+###Vagrant

+If the Fulgensfile contains a config.Vagrant section, the entire execution can be run inside a VM (VirtualBox) via Vagrant.

 A Fulgensfile
 -------------